Relations with other prosecuting agencies

 Work Related Deaths

 A protocol has been developed between the CPS, HSE, National Police Chiefs’ Council, Care Quality Commission, Care and Social Services Inspectorate Wales, Healthcare Inspectorate Wales, Local Government Association (representing local authorities), Welsh Local Government Association, British Transport Police, , Office of Rail and Road, Maritime and Coastguard Agency, Medicines and Healthcare products Regulatory Authority: Medical Devices Division, Office for Nuclear Regulation, and Chief Fire Officers Association promoting a structured approach to liaison where there is a work-related death.
 A copy of the protocol is can be found below.
 Also available is the Work Related Deaths Protocol: Practical Guidance.

 The protocol builds on the Prosecutors’ Convention and extends the principles of coordinated decision making to encompass the investigation stage.

 The principles of the protocol must always be followed.
-Where there is an issue that impacts upon a principle articulated in the protocol the matter should be drawn to the attention of the local Prosecution Coordinator who may wish to consult the National Liaison Committee responsible for the strategic overview of relations between the signatories of the Protocol and other interested parties who also attend such as representatives from the Coroners Society and the Independent Police Complaints Commission.
+Where there is an issue that impacts upon a principle articulated in the protocol the matter should be drawn to the attention of the CCP or Head of Division who may wish to consult the National Liaison Committee responsible for the strategic overview of relations between the signatories of the Protocol and other interested parties who also attend such as representatives from the Coroners Society and the Independent Police Complaints Commission.

 Pre-charge Advice Manslaughter/Corporate Manslaughter